 Admired for its fresh acidity and intense zesty flavours and aromas.

-Villa Maria Estate produce a wide range of Sauvignon Blanc wines, all from the Marlborough region.
+We produce a wide range of Sauvignon Blanc wines, all from the Marlborough region.
 With incredible vineyards located throughout Marlborough, each site gives us a wine of its own style.

 Awatere Sauvignon Blanc is on the pungent, green side of the spectrum, producing crisp, focused and mineral wines with herbaceous, citrus flavours, and a lip smacking salinity.

 The style of Sauvignon Blanc from the Wairau Valley is ripe and tropical; a pungent style of passionfruit and guava notes that leap out of the glass.

 "As one of the sunniest and driest regions in New Zealand, Marlborough has a distinct advantage in climate.
 During late summer and autumn our large diurnal variation (warm days and cool nights) helps protect natural acidity important for winemaking, and enhance grape aromatics leading to our success with Sauvignon Blanc.
 What I love most about Marlborough Sauvignon Blanc, is the legacy we are building as a brand and as a country.
 Sixty years ago no one could’ve predicted the worldwide attention, scale and growth New Zealand Sauvignon Blanc has garnered over the last decade or so.
 I do believe we produce some of the best Sauvignon Blanc offerings in the world which is confirmed both by consumer demand and global wine critics."

 Sauvignon Blanc is perfectly paired with fresh seafood, such as sautéed scallops or seared snapper, accompanied by a fresh side salad of fresh rocket, goat cheese and melon.

 Best served at